marcintk/ha_polymarket/README.md

 ```
 ## Display

-The entity can be display, for example, with use of [button card](https://github.com/custom-cards/button-card) i.e.:
+The entity can be displayed, for example, with use of [button card](https://github.com/custom-cards/button-card) i.e.:

 ![Example of the integration display](example.png)